clemstoquart/maven-repo-cli/README.md

 ## Requirements

-Nodejs 12 and Yarn 2 (berry) are required.
+Nodejs 12 and Yarn 1.22+ are required.

 ## Setup